Drones to the rescue: can flying defibrillators save more lives?

 Summary

-This study explores using drones to quickly deliver automated external defibrillators (AEDs) to people helping someone in cardiac arrest outside a hospital.
-Researchers will test the drone delivery process with training manikins and interview people with and without cardiac arrest experience.
-The goal is to create safe, effective protocols for drone-based AED delivery in the UK.
+This study explores using drones to quickly deliver automated external defibrillators (AEDs) to people helping someone having a cardiac arrest outside a hospital.
+Researchers will test the delivery process with training manikins and interview people with and without cardiac arrest experience to gather feedback.
+The goal is to create a smooth, fast system that could save more lives.

 Disclaimer Read more